VesselTok: Tokenizing Vessel-like 3D Biomedical Graph Representations for Reconstruction and Generation: Metrics

 \subsection{Centerline Dice (clDice)}

-The centerline Dice (clDice) metric~\cite{shit2021cldice} is a topology-preserving metric for tubular structures by aligning predicted centerlines with ground-truth masks (and vice versa).
-Let \(\Omega_\tau, \Omega \in \{0,1\}^{\mathcal{X}}\) denote the predicted and ground-truth discretized occupancy fields over a discrete domain \(\mathcal{X}\).
-We obtain centerline indicator maps via the skeletonization operator \(\mathcal{S}(\cdot)\) as
+The centerline Dice (clDice) metric~\cite{shit2021cldice} is a topology-preserving metric of tubular structures by aligning predicted centerlines with ground-truth masks (and vice versa).
+Let \(\Omega_\tau \in \{0,1\}^{|\mathcal{X}|} \) be a predicted discretized occupancy field and \(\Omega \in \{0,1\}^{|\mathcal{X}|}\) a ground-truth discretized occupancy field over domain \(\mathcal{X}\).
+We obtain centerline \(\mathcal{S}(\cdot)\) on this discretized domain as follows: